Medical coders and billers are unsung heroes. They don't treat patients, but they are essential to the delivery of high quality healthcare.

-Medical coding happens whenever someone visits a doctor or healthcare facility.
-When a doctor makes a diagnosis or performs a procedure or surgery during an office visit or in the hospital, patient records and billing documents are updated with special alphanumeric codes.
+After a doctor makes a diagnosis or performs a procedure, a medical coder will update patient records and billing documents with special alphanumeric codes.

 A medical coder determines which codes to apply based on documentation provided by the healthcare provider.
 As a medical coder, you will review a variety of documents, including transcribed notes from a physician, visit summaries, and test results.

 As you might imagine, thousands of medical codes are used in healthcare.
 As a medical coder, you will have to become familiar with these codes.